mothur/mothur.github.io/_wiki/r_tutorial.md

-    seq.sum[1,]              # get all of the data in the first row seq.sum[,4]              # get all of the data in the column labelled "nbases" seq.sum[,"nbases"]       # get all of the data in the column labelled "nbases" seq.sum$$nbases           # get all of the data in the column labelled "nbases" attach(seq.sum);nbases   # get all of the data in the column labelled "nbases" detach(seq.sum)
+    seq.sum[1,]              # get all of the data in the first row seq.sum[,4]              # get all of the data in the column labelled "nbases" seq.sum[,"nbases"]       # get all of the data in the column labelled "nbases" seq.sum$nbases           # get all of the data in the column labelled "nbases" attach(seq.sum);nbases   # get all of the data in the column labelled "nbases" detach(seq.sum)